ysndr/MSc-Thesis/chapter/background.md

 #### Gradual typing

-The typing approach followed by Nickel was introduce by Siek and Taha [@siekGradualTypingFunctional2006] as a combination of static and dynamic typing.
+The typing approach followed by Nickel was introduced by Siek and Taha [@siekGradualTypingFunctional2006] as a combination of static and dynamic typing.
 The choice between both type systems is traditionally debated since either approach imposes specific drawbacks.
-Static typing lacks the flexibility given by fully dynamic systems yet allow to ensure greater correctness by enforcing value domains.
+Static typing lacks the flexibility given by fully dynamic systems, yet ensures greater correctness by enforcing value domains.
 While dynamic typing is often used for prototyping, once an application or schema stabilizes, the ability to validate data schemas is usually preferred, often requiring the switch to a different statically typed language.
 Gradual typing allows introducing statically checked types to a program while allowing other parts of the language to remain untyped and thus interpreted dynamically.